stevenpetryk/jsonapi-normalizer/README.md

 `normalizr` where polymorphic associations are referenced differently than regular associations.
 It will also help you ensure you're retrieving the correct object when resolving the association.

+Similarly, `result` will always have keys that reference the name of the schema.
+This is also for the sake of consistency across all responses.

-If this significantly hinders app development and you'd prefer `normalizr`'s behavior, open an issue to discuss.
+If either of these behaviors significantly hinders app development and you'd prefer `normalizr`'s behavior, open an issue to discuss.
 Better yet, submit a PR that allows this behavior as an option.

 ## Installation